Ayalaaa09/Data-Analytics-Projects/README.md

 ---
 ## Table of Contents
 1. Demonstrating Proficiency in Programming Languages (Python, SQL and R)
+2. Demonstrating Proficiency in Excel
-2. Fundamentals of Data Analytics and Science: Forecasting, Sentiment Analysis, Facial Recognition, Data Visualizations, Data Wrangling, and Exploratory Data Analytics
+3. Fundamentals of Data Analytics and Science: Forecasting, Sentiment Analysis, Facial Recognition, Data Visualizations, Data Wrangling, and Exploratory Data Analytics
-3. Data Science Projects
+4. Data Science Projects
-4. Personal Projects and Extra Tools and Techniques
+5. Personal Projects and Extra Tools and Techniques
 ---
 ## 1. Demonstrating Proficiency in Programming Languages (Python, SQL, and R)